Hearst Metrotone News: History

 In 1981, the entire Hearst newsreel library was acquired by the UCLA Film and Television Archive and held by the Packard Humanities Institute that is scanning the film on Scanity motion picture film scanner.

+In cooperation with the UCLA Film and Television Archive, The Packard Humanities Institute Packard Humanities Institute developed a website (newsreels.net) to make the Hearst newsreel collection more easily accessible to the public.
+Over 20,000 news stories are available to view on the site.